By Lauren Lane on Dec 5, 2019 9:00:00 AM

 At Sapper, we’re well aware that first impressions are important.
-When a potential client clicks on any of our web or social media sites, we want to be sure that we’re consistently presenting ourselves as the cutting edge company that we are.
+When a potential client clicks on any of our web or social media sites, we want to be sure that we’re consistently presenting ourselves as the cutting edge lead generation company that we are.

 Want potential clients to be both impressed and amazed?
 But don’t know where to start?
 To quote every clickbait article in the universe “The answer will surprise you!”
 First off...

 But why?
 Isn’t LinkedIn just ‘Business Facebook?’
 Nope!
 This article tells us that it’s actually a great networking tool.
 If you don’t like reading articles, let me sum it up: there are over 5 million users of the platform, and 76% of them are regular, executive level users.

 This sounds amazing!
 But how do I make my LinkedIn profile awesome?
 Easy, follow these 5 steps to improve your LinkedIn for lead generation:

 People love good visuals, so it’s important to showcase your workplace in the header photo of your LinkedIn page.
 Ideally, you want to stay away from the typical stock photo tropes of random people in business suits, hands shaking, or pictures of people on laptops in coffee shops.
 Take the time to find a photo of your workplace or team you think really captures your businesses’ values (don’t be afraid to hire a photographer!) or use your business logo.
 Think carefully about the first impression you want to make with your audience–what does your header photo tell them?